lilianbriney/whtsinmyfridge-v2/README.md

-# whats in my fridge
+# What's in my fridge

 # Inventory Management Console Application
 This console application serves as a straightforward inventory management system, allowing users to effortlessly add, remove, and view items within their inventory.